 Performance levels are subject to the federally mandated 2% OMAAP (prior to 2013-2014) and 1% OAAP proficiency caps.
 These points are summed within subject area (i.e., Math and Reading) and subgroup, divided by the number of valid tests within that subject area/subgroup combination to create an index for each subject/subgroup.
 At least 25 students are required to create an index (beginning in 2013-2014 the minimum number of students will be reduced to 10).
 Reading and Math indices are then averaged together (weighted by the number of tests that go into each index) to create the Focus Index for each subgroup.
-Schools are ranked separately according to their C3 grade level classification (i.e., PK - 8 school, Elementary School, Middle School, and High School).
+Schools are ranked separately according to their $C^3$ -grade level classification (i.e., PK - 8 school, Elementary School, Middle School, and High School).
 Any Title I school that scores below the 30th percentile within its classification on any Focus Index (as well as any non-Title I school with equitable subgroup achievement) will qualify as a Focus school for that particular subgroup unless that school has been named a Priority School.
-The percent of schools identified was chosen in order to obtain at least 121 Title I Focus Schools and additional non-Title I Focus Schools.
+The percent of schools identified was chosen in order to obtain at least 121 Title I Focus Schools and additional non-Title I Focus Schools Beginning with the 2015-2016 school designations will only include Title I schools).